dreamoving/Phantom/README.md

 </p>

 ## News
 [2024.01.12] First release code
+[2024.01.19] Add text super-resolution module (improved from [MARCONet](https://github.com/csxmli2016/MARCONet)).
+This module will still be updated iteratively

 ## ⏰TODOs
-- [ ] Add text super-resolution module to improve the effect of text scenes (will be finished soon)
+- [✅] Add text super-resolution module to improve the effect of text scenes
 - [ ] Release a model specifically for AIGC image enhancement
 - [ ] Release a model specifically for old photo enhancement